rsmith93/WebScrapingExample/README.md

 # WebScrapingExample
-Basic project set up to allow for web scraping practices to take place.
+Basic project set up to allow for web scraping practices to take place on some AirBnB urls.

 Dev: Ryan Smith
 Version: 1.0